lizztest/lizzpowerlifter/Technical Writing Portfolio.md

-# Lizz Smullen's Technical Writing Porfolio
+# Lizz Smullen's Technical and News Writing Porfolio

 🌞 Welcome to my technical writing portfolio!
 I hope that you enjoy reading my technical writing samples as much as I did creating them.